JasonKessler/scattertext/README.md

 ## Quickstart

-The following code creates a stand-alone HTML file that analyzes words used by Democrats and Republicans in the 2012 party conventions, and outputs some noteable term associations.
+The following code creates a stand-alone HTML file that analyzes words used by Democrats and Republicans in the 2012 party conventions, and outputs some notable term associations.

 First, import Scattertext and spaCy.